• Skip to primary navigation

 • Add chopped scallions to the mix - about ¼ cup should do it.
 Another option is diced red onions.

-Serving suggestions
+Serving Suggestions

-Besides serving this tasty quiche for brunch, which is the obvious choice, you can also serve it for dinner.
+Besides serving this quiche for brunch, which is the obvious choice, you can also serve it for dinner.
 It's substantial and filling enough to be served as a main course.

 Recipe Card

-Crustless vegetable quiche served with a fork.
+Crustless vegetable quiche is served with a fork.

-4.98 from 301 votes
+5 from 14 votes

 Crustless Vegetable Quiche